ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 ## Purpose
 {#purpose}

-We think of this wiki as our **lab book** that we happen to keep open for all to see. <a style="text-align: right;color: white" href="http://www.5hiva.com/cocktail-dresses/" rel="dofollow" title="cocktail dresses">cocktail dresses</a>
+We think of this wiki as our **lab book** that we happen to keep open for all to see.

 +-- {: .standout}